QC-CALC Part File Utility Manual - 4.1

 SQL Server

-Enter all the typical server information for the database containing the part files to be flattened and click the Test Connection button to make sure it is all correct.
+Enter all the typical server information for the database containing the part files to be flattened, then click the Test Connection button to ensure it is all correct.

-The Choose Part File section is where you choose the part files with the model that you will be flattening (or merging).
+In the Choose Part File section, you choose the part files with the model you will be flattening (or merging).

 Available

-The available section shows the part files that you gave the information for in the following section
+The available section shows the part files you provided in the following section.

-The Process step is the final part of Flatten Models area where the models will be flattened.
-Click the Process button to start the processing of the files.
+The Process step is the final part of the Flatten Models area, where the models will be flattened.
+Click the Process button to start processing the files.
 The Status area at the top of the screen will update to show you what is happening.

 Status

-The Status box shows the process of the flattening.
-If there is an error, a message will appear in this section saying that there was an error and the model could not be flattened along with an explanation as to why.
+The Status box shows the flattening process.
+If there is an error, a message will appear in this section saying that there was an error and the model could not be flattened, along with an explanation.

 Debug Mode

-A Prolink support person may ask you to check this box if you have run into problems merging models.
+A Prolink support person may ask you to check this box if you have problems merging models.

-When there is a change in the name of a characteristic or trace field, new columns will be created in the part file that will not have data from the prior name.
-Both names will exist in the same part file and the overlapping data will be turned into golden dots.
+When a characteristic or trace field's name changes, new columns are created in the part file without data from the prior name.
+Both names exist in the same part file, turning the overlapping data into golden dots.
 This area merges these columns so that all of the data is in the new name and the old column is removed.

-This is where the part file that has the columns that will be merged is selected.
+This is where the part file with the columns that will be merged is selected.

 QCQ